BCerki/welbi-exercise/challenges/public/01-event-registration-system.md

 2. **Business Logic**
    - FE yes, BE if more time | Prevent registration when event is at capacity
    - FE yes, BE if more time | Prevent duplicate registrations by the same user
-   - Update `currentParticipants` count when registrations change
+   - YES Update `currentParticipants` count when registrations change
    - Handle concurrent registration attempts properly
-   - Add proper validation and error messages
+   - YES Add proper validation and error messages

 3. **Authorization**
-   - Use the existing CASL permission system
+   - YES Use the existing CASL permission system
-   - FE Only authenticated users can register for events
+   - YES Only authenticated users can register for events
-   - FE Users can only cancel their own registrations
+   - YES Users can only cancel their own registrations
-   - Add appropriate permission checks
+   - YES Add appropriate permission checks

 ### Frontend (React) Requirements